andrewdotn/crk-db/style-guide.md

   }
 </style>

-# Styleguide
+# Style Guide

-This styleguide documents the lexicographical conventions used in the ALT Lab Plains Cree dictionary database.
+This style guide documents the lexicographical conventions used in the ALT Lab Plains Cree dictionary database.

 ## Glossary